korpling/ANNIS/doc/doxygen/dev/annisimportformat.md

 * document names must be unique per top-level corpus
 * a ANNIS corpus contains only one top-level corpus
 * there are no meta-data for nodes
+* string identifiers such as annotation or layer names have a limited number of allowed characters and must match the regular expression
+  \verbatim
+[a-zA-Z_][a-zA-Z0-9_-]*
+  \endverbatim

 File format
 ============